netphantom/CaptchAmI/README.md

 ## Conclusions
 I just put down some notes.

-* The documentation is still a WIP, I will update this as soon as I can

 * I will put some GH actions just to let everybody use the program with ease

 * I will create soon a docker image as well

 * The dataset I used is in the "dataset" folder

-* The accuracy on the test set is around 1.
-It works pretty well :)